Graduate students and postdocs present their cutting edge work in a stimulating environment which fosters entrepreneurial thinking.

 Develop your science communication skills and showcase your entrepreneurial ideas.

 Abstracts for Demo Day are not your typical academic abstract.
 Rather than telling us about your the background/methods/results, we want you to tell us about how your research will create positive results in society.
 This means creating a story: What problem in society your research/innovative idea solves, why we should care about solving that problem, what your research/innovative idea is (overview/summary), and who would be interested in using your research/innovative idea.

-Abstract length – maximum 350 words, using the following headings: Problem, Solution, Innovation, Audience.
+Abstract length – maximum 1,000 characters, using the following headings: Problem, Solution, Innovation, Audience.

 1. Problem: What is the problem?

 2. Solution: How does your research solve the problem?

 3. Innovation: What is different/innovative about your research/product/program that makes it better than other research/products/programs for solving the problem?

 4. Audience: Who is interested in your solution, i.e. who would use your research/product/program?